mgrechanik/stuff/README.md

 ---

-## Example of displaying a catalog at frontend <span id="frontend-output"></span>
+## Example of displaying a categories tree at frontend <span id="frontend-output"></span>

-If you need to output your catalog into any template just run:
+If you need to output your category into any template just run:
 ```php
 use mgrechanik\yiimaterializedpath\ServiceInterface;
 // This is our default category model: